toebeann/BepInEx.SupermarketSimulator/README.md

 In particular, this pack comes with:

 -   [Tobey's Game Info Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.GameInfo), a simple BepInEx plugin to log information about the currently loaded Unity game,
--   [Tobey's File Tree Logger for BepInEx](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues, and
+-   [Tobey's File Tree Logger for BepInEx](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues,
--   [Tobey's Timestamp Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.Timestamp), a configurable BepInEx patcher which logs the current timestamp.
+-   [Tobey's Timestamp Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.Timestamp), a configurable BepInEx patcher which logs the current timestamp, and
+-   [yukieiji's UniverseLib fork](https://github.com/yukieiji/UniverseLib), a developer library for simple UI development, included so as to standardise the version used.

 ## IMPORTANT NOTES